abhishikasharma/Lab2_LogisticRegression/README.md

 # Lab2_LogisticRegression

-We are implementing Logistic Regression on the Titanic Dataset.
-We have created a detailed video on how Logistic Regression works and how to implement it on the Titanic Dataset.
-Later on we want you guys to try on your own to implement Logistic regression on the Suvdata dataset.

-### The main task is what factors made people more interesting in buying SUV??

 What is Logistic regression in python? <br>
 It is a technique to analyse a data-set which has a dependent variable and one or more independent variables to predict the outcome in a binary variable, meaning it will have only two outcomes. <br>
 Example- <br>